Therapy for Men

 ABOUT THERAPY FOR MEN

-I have a heart for working with men and appreciate the unique challenges and pressures men face.
-Our culture often has rigid expectations of masculinity which may stifle us from understanding who we really are and get in the way of reaching our potential.
-As a result of powerful cultural ideas about what it means to be a male, our vision may become clouded and we may lose ourselves as we hide behind a mask that we put on to fit in.
+We have a heart for working with men and appreciate the unique challenges and pressures they face.
+Today’s culture often has rigid expectations of masculinity which may stifle you men from understanding who you really are and get in the way of reaching your potential.
+As a result of powerful cultural ideas about what it means to be a male, you may lose yourself as you hide behind a mask that you put on to fit in.

-As a practicing therapist for over 10 years, I incorporate both traditional and innovative methods to help you overcome life’s challenges and embrace your potential.
-Through the process of healing, we address underlying issues and discover a sense of meaning and peace far greater than before these symptoms began to rule our lives.
-We can experience joy and strength beyond what we ever imagined.
+To work with men in therapy, we incorporate both traditional and innovative methods to help you overcome life’s challenges and embrace your potential.
+Through the process of healing, we will address underlying issues and discover a sense of meaning and peace far greater than before these symptoms began to rule your lives.
+You will be able to experience joy and strength beyond what you ever imagined.

-All of my methods are Evidence-Based Practices; in other words, they have been proven by research.
-In working with individuals, I specialize in depression, anxiety, trauma and emotional regulation.
-I also have extensive experience working with chemical dependency, substance abuse/dependence and addictions of all kinds, including sex addiction.
+All the methods that we will work with are Evidence-Based Practices; in other words, they have been proven by research.
+In working with individuals, we specialize in depression, anxiety, trauma and emotional regulation.
+We also have extensive experience working with addictions of all kinds.

-Many clients also seek help for a stage of life transitions, often during young adulthood when social expectations are at their highest and roles begin to change or during middle-age regarding new demands in career, child-rearing and long-term relationships.
-I also have experience working with other healthcare professionals, established and aspiring artists and many who work in all areas of the industry.
-Using Dynamic Psychology or Psychodynamic Therapy, I aid in helping clients to develop an optimal life experience in whatever stage of life or circumstance in which clients find themselves.
+Many clients also seek help for a stage of life transitions, often during young adulthood when social expectations are at the highest and roles begin to change or during middle-age regarding new demands in career, child-rearing and long-term relationships.
+We also have experience working with other healthcare professionals, established and aspiring artists and many who work in all areas of the industry.
+Through different forms of therapy, we aid in helping clients to develop an optimal life experience in whatever stage of life or circumstance in which clients find themselves.